safdar-azeem/vue-ssr-lite/doc/server-api-plan/serverRoutes.plan.md

 This section is the **single authoritative source of truth** for request processing in `vue-ssr-lite`.
 All components must adhere strictly to this sequence.

+Native Web compatibility clarification from `task-006/review/007`:

+- After host selection and protocol normalization, TRACE/TRACK/CONNECT reaching the managed request handler bypass native Request construction and all server middleware.
+Method-blind matching still owns the path: matched server routes return 405 with their compiled `Allow`; unmatched requests retain the existing application/legacy fallback.
+The Web body bridge stays unopened and transport cleanup still drains the incoming body.
+Node CONNECT/tunnel events are outside this request-handler pipeline.
+- Native responses crossing a handler/middleware boundary must have final HTTP status 200–599 and an unused, unlocked body.
+Core rewraps their original stream with mutable headers before upstream middleware resumes, preserving status, status text and cookies without buffering/teeing.
+Invalid responses enter normal framework error handling.
+- Legacy responses retain the accepted 100–599 status contract and use the original Node transport when no global middleware is configured.
+A legacy 1xx result has no native Response equivalent: with global middleware, an internal transport transfer rejects `next()` and unwinds to Core, which sends the original legacy result. `finally` blocks run; ordinary response decoration does not.
+Middleware may catch that transfer and replace it with its own native Response.
+Unchanged legacy headers retain wire multiplicity through Web adaptation, and string bodies are encoded as bytes so no implicit Content-Type is added.

+Fetch passthrough clarification from `task-006/review/008` through `/010`: Core captures fetched Response provenance before rewrapping it, retaining it on the Response and original body stream.
+Decoded gzip/x-gzip, deflate and Brotli fetch bodies drop stale Content-Encoding/Content-Length and encoded-representation validators (unchanged strong ETag and unchanged integrity fields, including Content-MD5, Content-Digest, Repr-Digest and Digest); middleware replacement validators, weak ETags and other end-to-end metadata remain.
+A decoded fetched status 206 or response carrying Content-Range is rejected before transport and enters normal framework error handling;
+Core cannot recalculate byte offsets for an arbitrary decoded partial representation.
+Connection,
+Connection-nominated headers, Keep-Alive, Proxy-Connection, TE, Trailer, Transfer-Encoding, Upgrade and proxy authentication headers are stripped from fetch-derived responses, with a final check after middleware at Node transport.
+No body is buffered or teed.
+Fetched HEAD/304 responses have no decoded stream;
+their representation metadata remains intact.
+This policy does not remove correct Content-Length/encoding/validators from locally constructed or production asset Responses.

 ```text
 =============================================================================
 1. TRANSPORT & FRAMEWORK CONTROL PLANE (Bypasses user serverMiddleware)